somyote4/refapi/README.md

-# Flogger: A Simple Flask Blog
+# Flogger: A Simple test

 Part of the ["Professional Web Development Using Python Flask" course](https://flaskcourse.com).